wouterbulten/wouterbulten.github.io/_posts/tech/2019-07-23-automated-gleason-grading-deep-learning.md

 2. A previously-trained tumor detection system was applied to all these biopsies.
 This procedure resulted in a rough outline of the tumor bulk.
 These tumor regions were still very coarse and needed further refinement.
 A description of this system can be found in the corresponding [paper](https://www.nature.com/articles/srep26286).
 3. The tumor masks were refined by filtering out all non-epithelial tissue.
 For this we used a deep learning system that was trained using immunohistochemistry to detect epithelial cells.
 More information about this system can be read in the [paper](https://www.nature.com/articles/s41598-018-37257-4).
 4. All detected and filtered tumor cells were assigned with the Gleason grade of the biopsy.
 5. We trained an initial network on the automatically annotated data.
 After training, this segmentation network was able to assign Gleason growth patterns to individual cells.

 <img src="/assets/images/gleason-grading/gleason_grading_method_1.png" style="max-width: 100%;">

+The trained network from step 5 (above) could then be used to annotate our complete dataset.
+This trained network was not perfect in assigning Gleason scores as it was only trained on a subset of our dataset.
+To annotate the full training set, we applied the network to all cases of our set.
+We then used the original pathologist's report to fix any major mistakes.
+For example, a predicted Gleason 5 region in a biopsy with Gleason score 3+3 would be removed.
+Tissue that originated from benign biopsies, and was detected as malignant, was classified as "hard negative".

+With our full training set annotated, we could train the final deep learning system.
+The whole procedure required minimal human effort.
+Moreover, no pathologists were required to annotate the data.
+We were able to utilize expert knowledge extracted from the pathologist's reports.
+All training and network details can be found in the [paper on arXiv](https://arxiv.org/abs/1907.07980).

 <img src="/assets/images/gleason-grading/gleason_grading_method_2.png" style="max-width: 100%">